Gnumaru/executejs/README.md

 =========

 * Q: How are the scripts loaded?
-R: They are loaded with **synchronous** *XMLHttpRequest* and executed with *eval(xmlhttp.responseText)*;
+A: They are loaded with **synchronous** *XMLHttpRequest* and executed with *eval(xmlhttp.responseText)*;

 * Q: **eval**?
 Are you fucking crazy?
 What about security?
-R: executejs is not about protecting corporative data that could harness the world peace if leaked.
+A: executejs is not about protecting corporative data that could harness the world peace if leaked.
 It is about the most simple way to execute files without using script tags.
 It could be very usefull for games, for example, but it should not by large corporations where security is essential.

 * Q: But...
 JQuery already has this functionality, it is the *getScript* function, wich takes a string with the script path, executes it in the global context, and can even execute a callback uppon finishing the execution.
-R: That's right, JQuery already has this functionality.
+A: That's right, JQuery already has this functionality.
 But if you don't need to use jquery (maybe because you are working only with canvas) it wouldn't be wise to use a 10300 lines of code long library just to get a functionality you could get with less than 50 lines of code.

+* Q: Why you named it executejs?
+A: Because it reflects well the targeted functionality, to execute scripts.
+I wanted to use the name requirejs because thats the php's require and require_once methods what I wanted to mimic.
+But requirejs was already taken by a much bigger and well known project =(.
+I considered something like includejs, importjs and usingjs, but includejs was already taken, as so was importjs and usingjs.
+In fact, even executejs was already taken =O right here on github.
+But as the project's goal was something pretty different from my executejs, I thougth it would no be a big conflict name problem.